 It’s not enough to have your car brought in for servicing – this is only part of the hurdle.
-It’s also important that you know the best way to deal with your auto technician so that you to get the best maintenance service possible and that your experience at a repair shop won’t be a sour one.
+It’s also important that you know the best way to deal with your auto technician so that you get the best maintenance service possible and that your experience at a repair shop won’t be a sour one.

-A good idea is to write down in advance what you have noticed about your car.
+A good idea would be to write down in advance what you have noticed about your car.
 Note the specific sounds that it makes, the sensations, leakages, and abnormal smells, and when exactly they occurred, and how frequently they occurred.
 Anything of note that happened before your automobile stopped working and how it performed the day before your car broke down should also be written down.
-Also take note of the date when you last had your car serviced because some problems may be related to a previous repair.
+Also, take note of the date when you last had your car serviced because some problems may be related to a previous repair.

-Below is a list that that can help explain basic car symptoms.
+Below is a list that can help explain basic car symptoms.
 It can also be used as a checklist when taking your vehicle for repairs:

 Bottoming: The harshness that you feel through the steering when you go over bumps.

-Bucking: A hesitation in the engine or a slip in transmission as you change gears causing the car to lurch.
+Bucking: A hesitation in the engine or a slip in transmission as you change gears, causing the car to lurch.